Farnborough Civic Quarter, Rushmoor

 Farnborough’s Civic Quarter redevelopment offers a transformational opportunity to regenerate the town through investment in a key town centre location in accordance with local aspirations.
 Rushmoor Borough Council’s aim is for the Civic Quarter to be a vibrant mixed-use space, providing new town centre homes, active ground floor uses and the re-provision of a state-of-the-art leisure centre, library and community hub.

-The site is currently home to Farnborough Leisure Centre, Elles Hall Community Centre, Farnborough Library, offices (Westmead House), a skate park, surface car parks and public realm.
-It was also home to the now-demolished Police Station.
+The site is currently home to Farnborough Library, offices (Westmead House), a skate park, surface car parks and public realm.
+It was also home to the now-demolished Police Station and Elles Hall Community Centre.
+The existing leisure centre is currently being demolished by the Council in preparation for re-provision.

 The Rushmoor Local Plan guides the location, scale and type of future development in Rushmoor Borough up to 2032 and provides detailed development management policies to be used in determining planning application.
 Policy SP2.3 provides the planning policy context for the site’s regeneration.